 Avoiding Trocar Injuries Associated with Laparoscopic Surgery

 Up to half of major intraoperative complications associated with laparoscopy, including major vascular injury, occur at the time of surgical entry.
 Half of all bowel injuries occur during entry, with the small intestine at highest risk.
-Insertion of the Veress needle and primary trocar for initial entry account for 40% of complications and the majority of fatalities.
+Insertion of the Veress needle (VN) and primary trocar for initial entry account for 40% of complications and the majority of fatalities.

-The Veress needle should be open when inserted.
-The surgeon can feel or listen for two clicks (the double click test) as the needle is placed through the anterior abdominal wall (click #1 = anterior rectus sheath, click #2 = the peritoneum).
+The VN should be open when inserted.
+The surgeon can feel or listen for two clicks (the double click test) as the VN is placed through the anterior abdominal wall (click #1 = anterior rectus sheath, click #2 = the peritoneum).
 The needle should be freely movable at a fulcrum located within the anterior abdominal wall (waggle test).
 A drop of saline can be placed in the open needle hub and the abdominal wall lifted (hanging drop test).
 If the drop is drawn into the needle, it suggests that the tip is within the abdominal cavity.

 Many surgeons prefer to insert the primary trocar after insufflation of the abdomen to 25 to 30 mm Hg.
 This stiffens the anterior abdominal, preventing the umbilicus from being depressed toward the major vessels.